jamessimone/apex-rollup/README.md

 I use Prettier in conjunction with the `prettier-apex` plugin for formatting Apex.
 There are (hopefully) minor stylistic choices that I have made and hope any contributors will respect when modifying the code:

 - Format On Save.
-I let Prettier do all the heavy lifting
+I let Prettier do all the heavy lifting.
+There is also a pre-commit hook that runs all modified items through prettier, and runs PMD on the repository.
+[Don't forget to install the dependencies!](https://github.com/jamessimone/apex-rollup#contributing)
 - Column length (set in `.prettierrc`) is set to `160`.
 That's a _little_ wide for laptop developers.
 I know, as I've spent a good portion of time on my personal Thinkpad working on this project.
 Still, for a desktop it's perfect for reducing lines of code.
-Forgive me - as the project matures, I am working to break down the dependency tree so that the individual classes are more manageable, with the end goal of reducing the column width to something more reasonable, like `120` or perhaps `140`.
 - Spaces ... are .... set to `2`.
 Pretty unusual for Java-ish languages, but it really helps with increasing readability / reducing LOC

 Further instructions for contributions are listed [in the Contributing doc](./Contributing.md).
 Please ensure the guidelines enumerated there are respected when submitting pull requests.

 ## Contact Info

-Drop me <a href="mailto:james@sheandjim.com" title="Email me">a line</a>, <a title="contact me" href="https://www.jamessimone.net/contact/">contact me online</a> or raise an issue here with questions.
+Drop me <a href="mailto:james@sheandjim.com" title="Email me">a line</a>, <a title="contact me" href="https://www.jamessimone.net/contact/">contact me online</a> or [start a discussion here](../../discussions) with questions.